It is a combination of aluminum hydroxide and magnesium hydroxide.

 It is available as a living plant, however, the leaves are occasionally sold separately in health-food stores and groceries.

-Aloe vera is an effective natural healing agent, plus, it seems to treat acid reflux.
+Aloe vera is an effective natural healing agent, plus it seems to treat acid reflux.

 #5 Fennel Tea

-It is considered very useful to help bloating and indigestion due to the oils found in these seeds.
+It is considered very useful to help with bloating and indigestion due to the oils found in these seeds.

 #6 Oatmeal